Canada

 Hague Convention

 Canada is a member of The Hague Child Abduction Convention.
-Canada also has bilateral agreements with Egypt and Libanon that touch on family law matters.
+Canada also has bilateral agreements with Egypt and Lebanon that touch on family law matters.

 Government

-If you request the return of the child the Central Authority will contact the abducting parent to seek for a voluntary return and wait 2 weeks for a response before proceeding.
+If you request the return of the child the Central Authority will contact the abducting parent to seek a voluntary return and wait a short period of time for a response before proceeding.

 Court procedure

 You can also choose to start a court proceeding immediately.
-If you don’t know the exact location of the child, you can not yet ask for the return of the child, but the Central Authority can help you to locate your child.
-There is no obligation to have legal representation in return procedeedings.
-The court procedure will take more then 12 weeks.
-The appeal can take 3 to 6 months.
-There are special judges, who have been appointed to have judicial communications with judges from other countries in any case, if desired.
+If you don’t know the exact location of the child, you cannot yet ask for the return of the child, but the Central Authority can help you to locate your child.
+There is no obligation to have legal representation in return proceedings.
+The court procedure will take more than 12 weeks.
+The initial hearing process can take up to 3-6 months and an appeal can take 6 months or longer in addition.
+There are special judges, in each province or territory who have been appointed to have judicial communications with judges from other countries in any case, if desired.

 Child participation

-The court decides whether the child will be heard, based on the particular case.
-This can be done through a child interview with the judge, an expert report or by appointing a legal representitive for the child.
+The court decides whether the child will be heard, based on the age and degree of maturity of the child.
+This can be done through a child interview with the judge, an expert report or by appointing a legal representative for the child.

 Mediation